neow3j/neow3j-examples-java/neo3-examples/README.md

 # neow3j Examples for Neo3

-This examples project uses the latest version 3.4.0 that interacts with the upcoming Neo3 net.
+This examples project uses the latest version (3.5.0) that interacts with the upcoming Neo3 network.

 It contains following examples: